Plonq/bevy_panorbit_camera/README.md

 Basic orbit camera controls for Bevy.
 Supports orbiting, panning, and zooming.

+This is meant for quickly getting some camera controls for debugging or testing purposes, but it could theoretically be used for something like a model/mesh viewer.

 Default controls:

 - Left Mouse - Orbit
 - Right Mouse - Pan
 - Scroll Wheel - Zoom